eric-bach/pecuniary/README.md

 ## Deployment with CDK CLI

 The Pecuniary application consists of the CDK backend and React frontend, each of which has an independent method of deploying.
+The backend is deployed via CDK where the frontend is deployed via SST.

 ### Deploy backend via CDK script